im-open/yaml-file-validation/README.md

 ...
 ```

 It is important to note that the validator will not be able to validate the list format or item count in an unstructured list.
+It will however ensure that the `groceries` node exists, but it can have zero or more items in the list.

 ## Recompiling